Tinche/incant/docs/tutorial.md

 ```

 The decorator simply receives them and passes them along to the handler.
-This works because _incant_ will use arguments provided to `compose_and_call()` if it cannot satisfy a parameter using its internal dependency factories.
+This works because _incant_ will use arguments provided to {meth}`~Incanter.compose_and_call` if it cannot satisfy a parameter using its internal dependency factories.

 Another day of earning your keep!